-- This article by Gartner makes a number of fallacious statements about forecasting and Big Data.
+- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 - We analyze the problems in Gartner’s understanding of forecasting.

 *Note, the article mentioned here was a reprint of Gartner’s content by a company called BlueRidge.
-The way the article was republished made it difficult to determine if the material was created by BlueRidge or by Gartner.
-It was clearly the objective of BlueRidge to make it seem that its content was Gartners‘.
-Therefore, the statements below are from BlueRidge not from Gartner.
-I would suggest that Gartner not allows companies to “republish” its research as it causes confusion as to what is Gartners’ and what is BlueRidge.
+The way the article was republished made it challenging to determine if the material was created by BlueRidge or by Gartner.
+It was the objective of BlueRidge to make it seem that its content was Gartners’.
+Therefore, the statements below are from BlueRidge, not from Gartner.
+I would suggest that Gartner not allows companies to “republish” its research as it confuses as to what is Gartners’ and what is BlueRidge.
 It is also difficult to believe that Gartner was not at some point made aware of the additions by BlueRidge to Gartners’ content.

-- Gartner is in its essence an information broker.
-They get paid talking to software vendors (and collect information from them), and then turn around and get paid to talk to software buyers (and gather information from them).
+- Gartner is in its essence, an information broker.
+They get paid talking to software vendors (and collect information from them), and then turn around and get paid to speak to software buyers (and gather information from them).
 Brilliant!

 - Gartner performs analysis and then in part sell software information to buyers, and buyer information to software vendors.